Emmanuelle Briat

 Démarche artistique

-Plasticienne et land artiste, je développe une pratique artistique fondée sur l’utilisation de matériaux naturels.
+Plasticienne végétale, je développe une pratique artistique fondée sur l’utilisation de matériaux naturels.
 En travaillant avec le vivant, je fais surgir des formes organiques qui prennent appui sur l’architecture végétale et minérale.
 Je tisse, compose, entrelace et mets en forme les éléments que je recueille dans la nature pour faire percevoir leurs particularités, textures et facultés de développement.
 Je me laisse guider par l’observation de la nature pour composer des œuvres poétiques pérennes et éphémères.

 Elles s’inscrivent dans l’espace et prennent place dans les paysages urbains et naturels.
 Je crée également des scénographies végétales en travaillant avec des vidéos et des sons.
 En créant avec le végétal, je cherche à restaurer le lien de l’homme avec la nature.
 Mes sculptures végétales se fondent dans les espaces, s’intègrent parfois à des arbres pour inviter le promeneur à s’arrêter et porter son regard sur l’environnement.
 Je mène également des ateliers de pratique artistique pour des enfants et des adultes, l’objectif étant de sensibiliser à l’art et l’écologie.